-María Martinez and her husband, Julian, achieved international fame for black-on-black ware, which they began to make in 1918.
+María Martinez and her husband, Julián, achieved international fame for black-on-black ware, which they began to make in 1918.
 The process involves painting a pattern in slip—a creamy mix of clay and water—on a surface that has already been uniformly slipped and then polished.
 With firing, the exposed polished areas become glossy while the second layer of slip retains a matte finish.
-Aside from her husband, María Martinez worked with other family members, here her daughter-in-law Santana Roybal Martinez.
+Along with her husband, María Martinez worked with other family members, here her daughter-in-law Santana Roybal Martinez.

 Plate with Feather Design

 (San Ildefonso Pueblo, about 1887–1980), (San Ildefonso Pueblo, 1909–2002)

 Southwest, Pueblo, San Ildefonso, Post-Contact Period, 20th century

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.